Dedman School of Law

-SMU Dedman School of Law, commonly referred to as SMU Law School or Dedman School of Law is a law school located in Dallas, Texas.
-It was founded in February 1925.
-SMU Law School is located on the campus of its parent institution, Southern Methodist University.
+SMU Dedman School of Law (commonly referred to as SMU Law School or Dedman School of Law), is a law school located in Dallas, Texas.
+Jason P. Nance serves as its current Dean.

-SMU’s Law School was renamed SMU Dedman School of Law in February 2001 in honor of its benefactors, Robert H. Dedman Sr. and his wife, Nancy Dedman.
-SMU Law School was the only law school in Dallas until UNT opened its law school in 2014, and it is one of ten law schools in Texas.
-The current dean of the law school is Jason P. Nance.
+Founded in February 1925 as part of the Southern Methodist University, it was renamed in February 2001 to honour benefactors Nancy Dedman and Robert H. Dedman Sr. One of 10 law schools in Texas, it was the only one in the city of Dallas until the University of North Texas at Dallas (UNT) opened its law school in 2014.

+Admissions

+Statistics

+SMU has a 1L class size of 226.
+Out of the 2,334 people who applied, 780 were offered admission, and 224 of those 780 applicants were accepted.
+This means that 28.72% of those offered admission ended up attending the school.
+The median LSAT at SMU is 163, and the 25th percentile LSAT is 158.
+The median GPA is 3.76, and the 25th percentile GPA is 3.43.

 Academic profile

 SMU Dedman School of Law offers Juris Doctor, Master of Laws, and Doctor of Juridical Science degrees.
 The school offers two joint degree programs, a J.D./M.A. in Economics and a J.D./M.B.A.
-The J.D./M.A. in Economics is offered in connection with the SMU Department of Economics in Dedman College and the J.D./M.B.A. is offered in connection with the Cox School of Business.The class that enrolled in the fall of 2019 has a median LSAT score of 161 and a median undergraduate GPA of 3.7.
+The J.D./M.A. in Economics is offered in connection with the SMU Department of Economics in Dedman College, and the J.D./M.B.A. is offered in connection with the Cox School of Business at SMU.The class that enrolled in the fall of 2019 has a median LSAT score of 161 and a median undergraduate GPA of 3.7.
 LSAT/UGPA medians were calculated by the Law School Admission Council based on matriculant lists provided by the law school to the American Bar Association.

 Each JD student must complete 87 credit hours.
 Thirty-one of these hours comprise the mandatory first-year curriculum.
 After the first year, students must complete a course in professional responsibility, two upper-level writing courses (including an edited writing seminar in which an extensive scholarly, expository writing project is reviewed and critiqued by the professor), Constitutional Law II, and a practical skills course.
 All students are required to perform 30 hours of public service before graduating.

 Programs and resources

 Dedman Law is home to four independent law journals: The SMU Law Review, Journal of Air Law and Commerce, The International Lawyer, and the SMU Science & Technology Law Review.

 Dedman Law offers several law clinics for upper-division students.
 The law clinics include: the W.W.
 Caruth, Jr. Child Advocacy Clinic, Civil Clinic, Criminal Justice Clinic, Family Immigration Detention Clinic, Federal Taxpayers Clinic, First Amendment Clinic, Consumer Advocacy Project, Small Business Clinic & Trademark Clinic, Judge Elmo B. Hunter Legal Center for Victims of Crimes Against Women, Innocence Clinic, Patent Law Clinic, and Vansickle Family Law Clinic.

-Dedman Law offers a summer program at the University of Oxford in Oxford, England, numerous international programs, and Underwood Law Library.
+Dedman Law offers a summer program at the University of Oxford in Oxford, England, multiple international programs, and the Underwood Law Library.